-Models of timing normally aim to describe the relation between performance and score time expressed as x=x(t) or t=t(x).
+Models of expressive timing normally aim to describe the relation between performance time and score position expressed as x = x(t) or t = t(x).
 Performers adapt performance time of musical events in subtle way.
 Understanding models try to explain these variations, while synthesis models compute these variations.

-Tempo Another important aspect of time representation is tempo, often denoted as v, that is the reciprocal of durations as a function of score position.
-Traditionally it is measured by a metronome (M.M.) number indicating the number of beats per minute (bpm) of performance time.
-A distinction may be made between
+Tempo An important aspect of time representation is tempo, often denoted as v, that is the speed of occurrence of the beats for a given metric structure.
+Tempo is the ratio between a distance (in beats) and its corresponding duration.
+Traditionally tempo is measured by a metronome (M.M.) number indicating the number of beats per minute (bpm) of performance time.
+We can derive tempo as beat per seconds (bps) by dividing the metronome indication by 60.
+E.g. an allegro tempo played at